tryonlinux/Home-Inventory-sn/README.md

 # Home-Inventory-sn
-An extension editor for Standard Notes to catalog home inventory in a solid and security way
+An extension editor for Standard Notes to catalog home inventory in a solid and secure way